jh0ker/spyfall/README.md

 Spyfall on your mobile device!

 This is a _fork_ of the code that currently runs [http://spyfall.meteor.com](http://spyfall.meteor.com).
+You can play this fork at [http://spyfall.jhoeke.de](http://spyfall.jhoeke.de).

 I changed the time limit from a fixed 8 minutes to 1min 30sec per Player.
 Also, I modified `styles.less` to allow easy color changing (and changed the color palette to a dark-green theme).